JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Object-Factories.md

   dnr:type "YourNamespace.YourType, YourAssembly" .
 ```

 This configures an object factory from an external assembly.
-Object factories can be registered as described on the [[UserGuide/Configuration API|Configuration API]] page.
+Object factories can be registered as described on the [[Configuration API|UserGuide-Configuration-API]] page.

 **Note:** When a configuration graph is used in an ASP.Net application the `AutoConfigureObjectFactories()` method will be called automatically before attempting to load configuration so any custom objects you define will be loadable.